Aleksandr Michuda

 Selected Works

-Tjernström, Emilia, Dalia Ghanem, Oscar Barriga Cabanillas, Travis J. Lybbert, Jeffrey D. Michler, and Aleksandr Michuda.
+Tjernström, Emilia, Dalia Ghanem, Aleksandr Michuda, Oscar Barriga Cabanillas, Travis J. Lybbert, and Jeffrey D. Michler.
+2025.
 “A Group Random Coefficient Approach to Modeling Heterogeneous Returns to Technology Adoption.”
+Revise and Resubmit, Second Revision Requested, Econometrica.

 Gupta, Anubhab, Heng Zhu, Miki Khanh Doan, Aleksandr Michuda, and Binoy Majumder.
-“Economic Impacts of the COVID-19 Lockdown in a Remittance‐dependent Region.”
-American Journal of Agricultural Economics.
+2021.
+“Economic Impacts of the COVID-19 Lockdown in a Remittance-Dependent Region.”
+American Journal of Agricultural Economics 103 (2): 466–85.

 Cabanillas, Oscar Barriga, Jeffrey D. Michler, Aleksandr Michuda, and Emilia Tjernström.
-“Fitting and interpreting correlated random-coefficient models using Stata.”
-Stata Journal 18, no. 1 (2018): 159-173.
+2018.
+“Fitting and Interpreting Correlated Random-Coefficient Models Using Stata.”
+Stata Journal 18 (1): 159–73.